 - We may ask you to provide further information and documentation on money transfers, and in some circumstances we may decide to decline the transfer.

-- We can only accept transfers from the following countries: Andorra, Armenia, Aruba, Andorra, Armenia, Australia, Austria, Bahrain, Belgium, British Virgin Islands, Bulgaria, Canada, Chile, China, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Polynesia, Germany, Gibraltar, Greece, Guadelupe, Guernsey, Hong Kong, Hungary, Iceland, India, Ireland, Isle of Man, Israel, Italy, Japan, Jersey, Jordan, Kuwait, Latvia, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Martinique, Monaco, Montenegro, the Netherlands, New Caledonia, New Zealand, Norway, Oman, Poland, Portugal, Qatar, Reunion, Romania, Russia, Sark, Saudi Arabia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Ukraine, United Arab Emirates, the United Kingdom, the United States, Uruguay.
+- We can only accept transfers from the following countries: Australia, Austria, Bahrain, Belgium, Brazil, Bulgaria, BVI, Canada, Chile, China, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Guernsey, Hong Kong, Hungary, Iceland, Indonesia, Ireland, Isle of Man, Israel, Italy, Japan, Jersey, Jordan, Kuwait, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Monaco, Netherlands, New Zealand, Norway, Oman, Poland, Portugal, Qatar, Romania, Russia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, United Arab Emirates, United Kingdom, United States of America.

 To transfer money out of the account please log into your account and submit your instruction under Payments/Transfers, Withdraw funds.
 Please note that we cannot transfer funds to a third party.